🎨

 Guidelines:

 • Use only approved variations.
-Logo files can be downloaded from the brand site.
+Logo files can be downloaded here.

 • Maintain sufficient clear space around the logo and never distort it.